ARM-software/CMSIS_5/README.md

 For further details see also the [Slides of the Embedded World CMSIS Partner Meeting](https://github.com/ARM-software/CMSIS_5/blob/master/CMSIS_EW2016.pdf).

 ## Directory Structure

-*All CMSIS components will be available by end of March 2016*

 | Directory       | Content                                        |
 | --------------- | ---------------------------------------------- |